-It is up to you to decide at what age you want to start taking out all or part of your national public pension, but you cannot do it earlier than at the age of 62 (63 from 2023).
+It is up to you to decide at what age you wish to start receiving all or part of your national public pension, but you cannot do this earlier than at the age of 62 (63 from 2023).
 From 2026, the age limit will gradually increase in accordance with increasing life expectancy.
-You have the right to work until you reach the age of 68 (valid from 2020).
+You have the right to work until you reach the age of 68 (69 from 2023).
 In some cases, you can work longer if you and your employer agree on it.

 Some occupational pensions are paid automatically when you reach the age of 65, while you need to apply for other occupational pensions.
-Contact your occupational pension company to find out what applies to you.
-The time you choose to start your withdrawal is very important to how large your pension will be.
+Please contact your occupational pension company in order to find out what applies to you.
+The time you choose to start your withdrawal will strongly affect how large your pension will be.

-The national public pension is paid out as long as you live.
-Payment of the occupational pension and own savings may be made for a limited period.
+You will receive a national public pension as long as you live.
+Payment of an occupational pension and your own savings may be made for a limited period.

 Before you apply for a national public pension

-Apply approximately three months before you want your first payment.
+Please apply approximately three months before you want your first payment.
 If you have worked or lived abroad, you should apply six months before you want your first payment.
-If you live outside Sweden, read more under the heading Plan your pension if you live or plan to live outside Sweden.
+If you live outside Sweden, you can read more under the heading Plan your pension if you live or plan to live outside Sweden.

-Decide if you want to take out the entire pension or parts of it.
-You can choose to take out 25, 50, 75 or 100 percent of your pension.
-You can continue working and take out a pension at the same time.
+Please decide if you wish receive your entire pension or parts of it.
+You can choose to receive 25, 50, 75 or 100 percent of your pension.
+You can continue working and receive a pension at the same time.

-The later you take out your pension, the higher your pension will be.
-This is because the pension is paid out for fewer years.
+The later you decide to receive your pension, the higher your pension will be.
+This is because your pension is paid to you for a fewer amount of years.
 Continued work also gives you a higher pension.
-When life expectancy increases, younger people need to expect to work a few years longer to receive a pension that, in terms of size, corresponds to previous year's.
+When life expectancy increases, younger people must expect to work a few years longer in order to receive a pension that, in terms of size, corresponds to previous years.

 If you receive a low income-based pension, you may be entitled to a guarantee pension.
 You do not need to apply separately for a guarantee pension, as it is automatically included when you apply for a national public pension.
-You cannot receive a guarantee pension until you have reached the age of 65.
-It is proposed that 65 years should be increased to 66 years from 2023.
-It will then apply to those who were born in 1958 or later.
+You cannot receive a guarantee pension until you have reached the age of 65 (66 from 2023).
+From 2026, the age limit will gradually be increased in line with increasing life expectancy.
+Guarantee pension

-Find out for yourself if you need to apply for an occupational pension
+How to determine if you must apply for an occupational pension

 Most people who have worked in Sweden have an occupational pension from their employer.
 Some occupational pensions are paid out automatically when you reach the age of 65, while you need to apply for other occupational pensions.

-In most cases it is possible to take out the occupational pension throughout your whole life or for a shorter period of time, for example for 5, 10, 15 or 20 years time.
+In most cases it is possible to take out the occupational pension throughout your whole life or for a shorter period of time, for example for 5, 10, 15 or 20 years.
 It is important to consider how you choose to take out your occupational pension, as the choices you make cannot be changed afterwards.
-Contact the pension company that manages your occupational pension to find out what applies.
+Please contact the pension company that manages your occupational pension in order to find out what applies.
 Plan your pension if you live or plan to live outside Sweden

 If you live or plan to live outside Sweden with a pension, you have the right to have your income-based pension paid to the country you live in.

-The amount you may receive is affected by your income-based national public pension and your old age pension from other EU/EES-countries or Switzerland.
-Your year of birth affects how many years of pensionable income you need to be able to receive an income pension complement with an unreduced amount.
+The amount you may receive is affected by your income-based national public pension and your old age pension from other EU/EEA-countries or Switzerland.
+Your year of birth affects how many years of pensionable income you need in order to receive an income pension complement with an unreduced amount.
+Income pension complement (Inkomstpensionstillägg)

-We recommend that you apply six months before you want your first payment of your Swedish pension.
-Contact customer service if you have questions regarding what applies to the country you live in.
+We recommend that you apply six months before you want the first payment of your Swedish pension.
+Please contact customer service if you have questions regarding what applies to the country you live in.

-If you live in another EEA country or Switzerland, you must apply for your Swedish pension in the country that you live in.
+If you live in another EU/EEA country or Switzerland, you must apply for your Swedish pension in the country where you live.
 The authority corresponding to the Swedish Pension Agency of that country then sends your application to Sweden.

-If you live outside the EEA or Switzerland and are about to retire, you must submit a pension application via a form.
+If you live outside the EU/EEA or Switzerland and are about to retire, you must submit a pension application via a form.
 Sweden has signed social security agreements with a number of countries outside the EEA, these agreements can affect which pension you receive and which country you should apply from.
 The application form for a Swedish pension if you live outside Sweden

-On minPension.se, there is the Withdrawal Planner, which is a tool that helps you plan how you can take out your pensions.
+On minPension.se, there is a Withdrawal Planner, which is a tool that helps you plan how you can receive your pension.
 The tool gives you an overview of your entire pension and you will find out what your pension will be per month after tax.